Andy Baetens

-Andy Baetens (born 24 February 1989) is a Belgian professional darts player who competes in Professional Darts Corporation (PDC) events.
-He is a former WDF World Champion, having won the 2023 World Championship to become the first Belgian player to win a world title.
+Andy Baetens (born 24 February 1989) is a Belgian professional darts player who competes in Professional Darts Corporation (PDC) and World Darts Federation (WDF) events.
+He won the WDF World Championip in 2023 to become the first Belgian player to win a world title.
 Baetens is also a four-time winner of the Czech Open and the 2023 Australian Darts Open champion.
 He was also the runner-up at the 2023 Dutch Open and a bronze medalist at the 2022 WDF Europe Cup.
 From May 2023 to January 2024, he was ranked number one in the World Darts Federation men's ranking.